myGat/AI-dungeon/DevTool/ReadMe.md

 - You can test your scripts.
 Correct the local version of the scripts, and each time, re-run "node offlineVersion.js" on the terminal to re-create the script, then re-actualize index.html in your browser.

-- Once you're satisfied, you'll find a "generated scripts" folder in your working directory, containing the files "shared library (generated).js", "input modifier (generated).js", "context modifier (generated).js" and "output modifier (generated).js".
+- Once you're satisfied, you'll find a "generated" folder in your working directory, containing the files "shared.js", "inputModifier.js", "contextModifier.js" and "outputModifier.js".
 You can open those files and copy/paste their content in the corresponding scripts on AID.

+- if you have archiver (a node extension: https://www.archiverjs.com/) installed, you have an archive "scripts.zip" in the folder "generated".
+You can directly upload it on AID.

 - You're done!